In this article, you will learn what are the different types of electric motors? Their working and applications are explained with Pictures.

 Electric motors are basically powered by DC sources such as batteries, or rectifiers, and/or by AC sources such as power grids, inverters, or electric generators.
 The motors can be classified by considerations such as power source type, construction, application, and type of speed output.

-Some different types of electric motors differ in the manner in which the conductors and the field are arranged.
+Some different types of electric motors differ in how the conductors and the field are arranged.
 Also, it controls which mechanical output torque, speed, and position can be used.

 Types of Electric Motors